attackgoat/screen-13/examples/getting-started.md

 buffer may be reused in other leases.

-_Note:_ It is very important to note that if the `cache` instance we created above is dropped then the GPU will be forced to wait until the work has completed, which may cause a stall.
+_Note:_ It is very important to note that if the `cache` instance we created above is dropped then the GPU will be forced to wait until the work has completed, which may cause the current thread to stall for a couple milliseconds.

 For more advanced use cases, you may resolve a graph up to but not including a specific node and then later resolve either more or all of the remaining work.
 For example: